Marco Micaletto

-Marco Micaletto (born 19 January 1996) is an Italian footballer who plays as a midfielder for Columbus Crew 2 in MLS Next Pro.
+Marco Micaletto (born 19 January 1996) is an Italian footballer who plays as a midfielder for USL Championship club Colorado Springs Switchbacks.

 Early life and career

 Born in Italy, Micaletto grew up in England and attended Bradfield College.
 Micaletto moved to the United States to play NCAA Division II college soccer for the Young Harris Mountain Lions.
 He played 57 games and scored 21 goals for the team before graduating.
 After graduating, Micaletto transferred to play for the Akron Zips.
 He played one season for the Zips, making 24 appearances and scoring one goal for the team.
 During his college career helped his teams win a Division II Peach Belt Conference Championship and a Mid-American Conference Tournament Championship.

 Micaletto played for three USL League Two teams, Charlotte Eagles, Reading United, and South Georgia Tormenta FC.

 Professional career

 Tormenta FC

 After one season with Tormenta FC, Micaletto turned professional with the club in their first season with USL League One.
 After three seasons with the club at a professional level, Micaletto made over 70 appearances and scored over 20 goals.

 After four seasons with South Georgia Tormenta, Micaletto joined MLS Next Pro club Columbus Crew 2 for an undisclosed fee in February 2022.